-Program E-1.2: The County of Monterey shall assist CDPR to carry out a dune restoration program for the Fort Ord Dunes State Park.coordinate-with the State Department of Parks and Recreation to resolve the issue of a frontage roadway-to connect the cities of Marina and Sand City.
+Program E-1.2: The County of Monterey shall coordinate with the State Department of Parks and Recreation to resolve the issue of a frontage roadway to connect the cities of Marina and Sand City.

 Program E-1.3: The County of Monterey shall work with and support the Army to investigate clean-up of the Recreation/HMP District in the CSUMB/ Recreation Planning Area (Polygon 8a).
 This area is proposed to be used for remediation and reuse research, habitat management, open space/recreation (including an equestrian center, a golf course opportunity site, and an amphitheater), and a convenience center.
 This proposed use is subject to capping of the landfill and remediation of groundwater beneath it.
 A minimum of 120 acres will require mitigation by the Army.
 The polygon is considered for an annexation request by the City of Marina.
 Drainage, slumping, toxic fumes or gases associated with old landfill need to be considered.